gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Anyway, if you like a project you should still support it, to keep the BOINC spirit up.

-Additionally, you might want to re-visit the projects you contribute to, you don't want to contribute CPU power to a project that allows GPUs its like trying to mine Bitcoin with your PC, you are competing with the wrong equipment.
-You might start by visiting the [BOINC project list](https://boinc.berkeley.edu/projects.php) and make sure you aren't using your CPU for projects that have the Radeon or Nvidia icon.
+Additionally, you might not want to use your CPU to crunch for projects with GPU WUs.
+You can find CPU only projects by visiting the [BOINC project list](https://boinc.berkeley.edu/projects.php) and looking out for projects that have the Radeon or Nvidia icon.

 # Pool Crunching